zdravkov/kendo-docs/api/javascript/ui/dropdownlist.md

 #### Returns

-`String` The text of the dropdownlist.
+`String` The text of the DropDownList.

 #### Example - set text of the widget